phr00g/Nano-Yolov7-ESP32/README.md

 ## Now, we have run Yolov7 inference object detection on the Jetson Nano, using the ESP32 wifi camera.

-- Below is a video capture of me running Yolov7 on my Jetson Nano https://www.youtube.com/watch?v=IZY73M8Pzbk
+- The following is a video capture of me running Yolov7 on my Jetson Nano https://www.youtube.com/watch?v=IZY73M8Pzbk